SequencingDOTcom/RTP-API-iOS-Swift-Master-Plugin-Plug-n-Play-Sample/master-plugin-swift/Pods/sequencing-file-selector-api-swift/README.md

-# File Selector CocoPod plugin for adding Squencing.com's Real-Time Personalization technology to iOS apps coded in Swift
+# File Selector CocoPod plugin for adding Sequencing.com's Real-Time Personalization technology to iOS apps coded in Swift
 =========================================
-This repo contains the plug-n-play CocoPod for implementing a customizable File Selector so your app can access files stored securely at [Sequencing.com](https://sequencing.com/).
+This repo contains the plug-n-play CocoaPods plugin for implementing a customizable File Selector so your app can access files stored securely at [Sequencing.com](https://sequencing.com/).

-This CocoPod can be used to quickly add a File Selector to your app.
+This CocoaPods plugin can be used to quickly add a File Selector to your app.
 By adding this File Selector to your app, you're app user will be able to select a file stored securely in the user's Sequencing.com account.
 Your app will then be able to use the genetic data in this file to provide the user with Real-Time Personalization.

 While the File Selector works out-of-the-box, it is also fully customizable.

-A 'Master CocoPod Plugin' is also available.
+A 'Master CocoaPods Plugin' is also available.
 The Master Plugin contains a customizable, end-to-end solution that quickly adds all necessary code to your app for Sequencing.com's Real-Time Personalization.

 Once the Master Plugin is added to your app all you'll need to do is: